 5. Farmville Baptist Church, 132 North Main Street

-The Baptists’ first meeting house was erected in 1836 and is still standing at the intersection of Main and Fourth Streets (See Number 9, First Baptist Church).
-The Reverend William Moore organized the church on Nov.
-25, 1836.
-The church was founded with 21 charter members, two of whom were Samuel and Phil White, who were freed black men.
+The Baptists' first meeting house was erected in 1836 and is still standing at the intersection of Main and Fourth Streets (See Number 9, First Baptist Church).
+The Reverend William Moore organized the church on November 25, 1836.
+The church was founded with 21 charter members, two of whom were Samuel and Phil White, who was freed, black men.
 When the building became too small, a new church was constructed in 1855 at 132 North Main Street.
-The third building was constructed with a Sunday school building on the same site and was dedicated on Nov.
-1, 1914.
+The third building was constructed with a Sunday school building on the same site and was dedicated on November 1, 1914.
 This structure was renovated and enlarged in 1960.

 6. Prince Edward County Courthouse

 Originally the courthouse for Prince Edward County was in the village of Worsham, five miles south.
 On October 20, 1871, the cornerstone of the first Prince Edward County Courthouse in Farmville was laid.
 The first session of the court in Farmville was on March 26, 1872.
 When the building became inadequate for use as a courthouse, a new building was constructed on the same site in 1939.
 It represents the picturesque simplicity of early Colonial design.

 7. Town Office Building, 116 North Main Street

 Built-in 1885, it was an Opera House until 1921 when it became the town fire station.
 In the late 1950's it became the town office building.

 8. First Baptist Church, Main and Fourth Streets